 Low inflation increases the demand for money because higher prices require more money for a given amount of goods and services.
 But higher inflation also increases the holding costs of money.
 Hence, higher inflation rates increase the velocity of money, which increases inflation even more.

 In simple words, the economic condition of an ecosystem will be disturbed if the money is not changing hands.
 If people hold money, it’s going to create a lot of inequality in the world.

 Strictly speaking, all the velocity of money tells us is how long people hold onto their money.
 The ancient Indian scripture Panchatantra described the velocity of money.
 Although it’s more of a philosophical explanation, it does a good job.

 पश्येह मधुकरिणां सञ्चितमर्थं हरन्त्यन्ये |

 The above verse from one of the chapter says that money should be either used or given out as charity.
-It discourages one to hold money for greed and encourages to give a part of it as charity.
+It discourages one to hold money for greed and encourages it to give a part of it as a charity.
 The verse also tells us that money accumulated without purpose or only for selfish motives will always change hand.

 The verse uses a honeycomb as an example.
 The bees accumulate honey for future use of the eggs but humans other creatures take it all away.